Core Concepts in Machine Learning: Dependent and Independent Variables, Correlations, Feature Engineering, and Regression Techniques

 Logistic Regression

 Logistic regression predicts binary or categorical outcomes.
-It estimates the probability of the target variable belonging to a particular class using a logistic function.
+It estimates the probability of the target variable belonging to a particular class using a logistic (sigmoid) function that maps predictions to a value between 0 and 1.

 Example